ki1795/try_AngularJS/README.md

 # try_AngularJS
 for database HW project.
-using angularJS. jQuery. bootstrap. grayscale.
+using angularJS, jQuery, bootstrap and grayscale.